vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-The first main mode is the Single Tab.
+The first mode of Buffer List is the Single Tab one.
 In that mode, the plugin shows you only buffers related to the current tab.
-It's almost like a normal mode in Vim ;).
-It's like a root from you can follow many paths.
 Here's the full listing of full available keys:

-##### Keys Reference
+###### Keys Reference

 <table>